-A motion was made by TAC Member and seconded by TAC Member er for the adoption g put to a vote was duly adopted.
-WHEREAS, a comprehensive and continuing transportation planning program must be carried or cooperatively in order to ensure that federal PL 104 funds for transportation projects at effectively allocated to the Burlington-Graham Urban Area; and, WHEREAS, • n has been designated as the recipient of Federal Transit Administration g Program Section 5303 and 5307 funds; and, WHEREAS, S, members of the Burlington-Graham Transportation Advisory Committee agree that the Plannin Work Program will effectively advance transportation planning for FY 2025-2026; and, the Transportation Advisory Committee lington-Graham Urban Area. e hereby endorses the FY 2025 fies that the foregoing is a true and cor AC on this the 18th day of March .
-2025 Date TAC Chair STATE of No orth Carolina , Notary Public of County, a do hereby affix that personally a personally a personally a personally a ppeared before me on the Notary Pu ıblic wy Comr mission expires:
+A motion was made by TAC Member and seconded by TAC Member for the adoption of the following resolution, and upon being put to a vote was duly adopted.

+- WHEREAS, a comprehensive and continuing transportation planning program must be carried out cooperatively in order to ensure that federal PL 104 funds for transportation projects are effectively allocated to the Burlington-Graham Urban Area; and, - WHEREAS, the City of Burlington has been designated as the recipient of Federal Transit Administration Metropolitan Planning Program Section 5303 and 5307 funds; and, - WHEREAS, members of the Burlington-Graham Transportation Advisory Committee agree that the Planning Work Program will effectively advance transportation planning for FY 2025-2026; and,

+NOW THEREFORE, be it resolved that the Transportation Advisory Committee hereby endorses the FY 2025-2026 Planning Work Program for the Burlington-Graham Urban Area.